gideonibemerejr/SEI-CC-2/work/w11/d2/03-04-react-ajax/react-ajax.md

 const map = new window.google.maps.Map(
 ```

 Normally, as shown in the docs, you would access the global `google` object created by the library directly.
-However, due to the way the module system works in React, `google` is not in scope and the app will fail to build if try to access `google` directly:
+However, due to the way the module system works in React, `google` is not in scope and the app will fail to build if we try to access `google` directly:

 <img src="https://i.imgur.com/OGdPf7e.png">